 - Multiple ad slots: Suppose you have a campaign that's trying to reach users on Apple operating systems.
 Your advertisers want multiple creatives to show on a single webpage.
 In your line item, you target each creative to different ad slots (or ad units) that are tagged on the webpage.
 At the same time, you use line item targeting to indicate the line item only serve to Apple operating systems.

 - Different audiences: Your advertiser needs to reach different audiences in North America with unique creatives that promote a new line of automobiles.
 The creatives are customized with backgrounds that reflect different locations across North America—say, a city scene, a desert scene, and perhaps a forest scene.
 To achieve this result, you can:

-- Targeting creatives to different device capabilities
+- Target creatives to different geographic locations

 If you're looking to target creatives that serve at different times of the day, you'll need to create more than one line item with the creatives and use dayparting, which allows you to run line items at specific hours or days.